KDE/documentation-docs-kdenlive-org/effects_and_compositions/effect_groups/alpha_manipulation/alpha_operations.rst

 What to display.
 There are seven options: :menuselection:`Image`, :menuselection:`Alpha as gray`, :menuselection:`Gray + red`, :menuselection:`Selection on black`, :menuselection:`Selection on gray`, :menuselection:`Selection on white`, and :menuselection:`Selection on checkers`.

-This effect lets the unchanged input image through - this plugin is intended to change only the alpha channel...
+This effect lets the unchanged input image though - this plugin is intended to change only the alpha channel...

 Display input alpha
 ~~~~~~~~~~~~~~~~~~~~